SapitoSucio/froggo-guides/docs/script_commands.md

 for several states, but the functions will return true if at least one of them is in effect.

-'`setoption`' will set options on the invoking character.
+``setoption`` will set options on the invoking character.
 There are no second and third versions of this command, so you can only change the values in the first list (cloak, cart, ruwach, etc). if flag is 1 (default when omitted), the option will be added to what the character currently has; if 0, the option is removed.